IndomieGorengSatu/Mie/README.md

-## Did you hear the one about the giant pickle?
-He was kind of a big dill.
+## Did you hear about the scientist who was lab partners with a pot of boiling water?
+He had a very esteemed colleague.